-Terry Campbell is President of the Canadian Bankers Association (CBA).
-In this capacity, he is the principal spokesperson for the banking industry in Canada and communicates the perspectives of the industry to all levels of government, regulators, international bodies, media and the Canadian public.
-He also ensures that the CBA plays a leadership role in the development of sound public policy on financial services.
-He oversees the CBA’s financial literacy education programs, Your Money Students and Your Money Seniors, and was appointed by the federal government as a member of the National Steering Committee on Financial Literacy, an expert panel tasked with the development and implementation of a National Strategy for Financial Literacy for Canada.
-In addition, he is a member of the Board of Directors of the International Banking Federation (IBFed), a forum that addresses issues affecting banking around the world.
+Neil Parmenter is President and Chief Executive Officer of the Canadian Bankers Association (CBA).
+As President and CEO, he is the voice of the banking industry, communicating the perspectives of the industry to all levels of government, regulators, stakeholders, media and the public.
+In this capacity, Mr. Parmenter plays a strong role in the development of public policy on financial services that contributes to a sound, successful banking system that benefits Canadians and Canada's economy.
+He provides leadership over the CBA’s financial literacy education programs, Your Money Students and Your Money Seniors, and is the industry representative on the National Steering Committee on Financial Literacy, an expert panel tasked with the implementation of the National Strategy for Financial Literacy for Canada.
+He is a member of the Board of Directors of the International Banking Federation (IBFed), a forum that addresses issues affecting banking around the world.

-The Canadian Bankers Association works on behalf of 62 domestic banks, foreign bank subsidiaries and foreign bank branches operating in Canada and their 280,000 employees.
+The Canadian Bankers Association works on behalf of 63 domestic banks, foreign bank subsidiaries and foreign bank branches operating in Canada and their 280,000 employees.
 The CBA advocates for effective public policies that contribute to a sound, successful banking system that benefits Canadians and Canada's economy.
 The Association also promotes financial literacy to help Canadians make informed financial decisions and works with banks and law enforcement to help protect customers against financial crime and promote fraud awareness. www.cba.ca.